 Two Movembers ago, a friend and I made a batch of these scrumptious red velvet cupcakes for a staff bake sale to raise money for prostate cancer research.
-Instead of spending a bunch of cash on marzipan to decorate these cupcakes, we cut up a bunch of colored sheets of foam from Michael’s which cost us just a few dollars.
+Instead of spending a bunch of cash on marzipan to decorate these cupcakes, we cut up a bunch of coloured sheets of foam from Michael’s which cost us just a few dollars.
 And voila!
 Who knew giving back would be so tasty?
 And honestly, the cupcakes and cream cheese frosting are amazing.
 I’m not expert baker, but if I can pull this off, so can anyone who knows the difference between flour and sugar.
 Here’s the recipe below, enjoy!

 Southern Red Velvet Cupcakes from Food Network

 - 3 tablespoons unsweetened cocoa powder